Cubernetik/SpeedSensor/README.md

 ## Future Improvements

   - Higher Precision: The system can be adapted for higher-speed measurements by increasing timer resolution or using more advanced techniques like      the RMT peripheral.
-  - Add a schematic for the sensor circuit.

 ## Conclusion